mAmadAhmad/mAmadAhmad/README.md

 - 👋 Hi, I’m @mAmadAhmad
-- 👀 I’m interested in Machine Learning
+- 👀 I’m learning and working with AI, Classic Machine Learning and Deep Learning
-- 🌱 I’m currently learning to work with ML libraries using python
+- 🌱 I’m currently working with deep learning projects from Image Processing and Natural Language Processing
 - 📫 How to reach me, mail: amad62069@gmail.com, linkedIn: www.linkedin.com/in/muhammad-amad-ahmad-008305258

 <!---